How to Apply a Shellac Finish to Plywood

 How Do You Get the Perfect Shellac Finish?

 Firstly, it’s best to ensure you’re using shellac appropriately.
 Despite its versatility, shellac isn’t the most durable plywood finish.
-It therefore shouldn’t be used for furniture prone to wear and tear, like dining room tables or kitchen worktops, unless you plan to wax the surface after application.
+It, therefore, shouldn’t be used for furniture prone to wear and tear, like dining room tables or kitchen worktops, unless you plan to wax the surface after application.

-Applying shellac to plywood is easy, but getting the perfect finish is all about using the right concentrate and applying it in multiple thin layers, with frequent steel wool buffing in between.
+Applying shellac to plywood is easy, but getting the perfect finish is all about using the proper concentrate and applying it in multiple thin layers, with frequent steel wool buffing in between.
 Before application, test the mixture on scrap wood or an unnoticeable area of your furniture.
 Testing the consistency to ensure it is thin enough will promote a better result.

 How to Mix Shellac: What is the Alcohol to Shellac Flakes Ratio?

 You’ll know if your shellac mixture is too thick if it’s sticky and difficult to apply.
-Ideally, shellac should be very thin, so you can quickly and easily apply multiple coats to achieve a high gloss finish.
+Ideally, shellac should be very thin so you can quickly and easily apply multiple coats to achieve a high gloss finish.

 When mixing shellac, use the guide below to determine how thick your shellac mixture should be: